 access to the EAP is voluntary;

-in most cases staff will self refer, however with their agreement or at their request referral can be made by their supervisor, relevant senior officer or Human Resources;
+in most cases staff members will self refer, however with their agreement or at their request referral can be made by their supervisor, relevant senior officer or Human Resources;

 the EAP is conducted by a professional accredited provider, independent of the University;